astrockragh/hugo-academic/content/post/postdoc_experience1/index.md

 ## Which parts are enjoyable and which are not?

-Things I like: dreaming
+Things I like: dreaming, being ambitious, being creative.

-Things I do not like: cover letters
+Things I do not like: cover letters,

 ### Random things I learned